Sour Cream Coffee Cake Recipe baked in a Bundt Pan is irresistible with butter, sour cream, golden raisins, pecans, and

 *You can purchase Cinnamon Sugar in the spice section at the grocery store or make your own.
 Place in a spice jar with tight fitting lid and store in a dry area.

-When making this Sour Cream Coffee Cake for gifts or a bake sale, wrap it in cellophane paper instead of plastic wrap for a more professional look.
+When making this Sour Cream Coffee Cake Recipe for gifts or a bake sale, wrap it in cellophane paper instead of plastic wrap for a more professional look.

 It also makes attractive gifts from the kitchen, by cutting the cake in half before wrapping, exposing the attractive and delicious interior.